-- 1. No more than six (6) days of internal and/or out of school suspension throughout the entire school year. - 2.
+- 1. No more than 24 demerits in a school year. - 2.
 No more than nine (9) unexcused days of absence in either semester.
 Exceptions will be made for cases of documented severe illnesses or other extenuating circumstances.
 Only the Principal or his/her designee can grant these exceptions. - 3.
 No more than nine (9) unexcused tardies to school and/or to class in either semester. - 4.
-Student obligations from previous ESASD school years must be fulfilled prior to permission being granted to attend the prom.
+All student obligations from previous ESASD school years fulfilled prior to permission being granted to attend the prom.

-All Prom guests must be between the ages of 14 to 20 years of age, with the exception of an East Stroudsburg Area School District student who may be 21 years of age.
-Guests must be enrolled in grade 9 or above.
+All Prom guests must be between the ages of 14 to 20 years of age or enrolled in the East Stroudsburg Area School District in grade 9 or above.

-East Stroudsburg Area School District students who attend an alternative placement setting or are on homebound instruction for disciplinary reasons will not be permitted to attend the Prom as either a student or a guest.
+Students attending an alternative placement setting or are on homebound instruction for disciplinary reasons at the time of the Prom will not be permitted to attend the Prom as either a student or a guest.

-Students and/or guests who display inappropriate behavior will be removed from the Prom.
-Appropriate disciplinary action will be taken as soon as school reconvenes.
+Students and/or guests who display inappropriate behavior will be removed from the Prom and subject to applicable disciplinary action.